A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

 Shafia Zaloom: Yes.

-Christine Koh: So, I would love you to know, it's just going to take a few minutes for people to kind of like assemble but I would love to start out you have such a fascinating background and you do such incredible work.
+Christine Koh: So, I would love you to know, it's just going to take a few minutes for people to kind of assemble, but I would love to start out.
+You have such a fascinating background and you do such incredible work.
 So, I would love for you to tell people a bit about yourself and what you do.

-Shafia Zaloom: Okay I'm a health educator, originally was a social worker working with teenagers and really needed to, was inspired to get into preventative work versus working all the time in intervention and in my own experience education and relationships were what I believed were the key to living a happy healthy life.
+Shafia Zaloom: Okay, I'm a health educator.
+Originally, I was a social worker working with teenagers and really needed to—was inspired to get into preventative work versus working all the time in intervention.
+In my own experience, education and relationships were what I believed were the key to living a happy, healthy life.
 And so that was really how I got into health education in schools and started developing programs.
-And that was 25 years ago been doing this for 25 years and I've just really been blessed with all kinds of opportunity and work with thousands of families and their children and they are truly my greatest teachers and inspiration.
+That was 25 years ago—I've been doing this for 25 years—and I've just really been blessed with all kinds of opportunities and worked with thousands of families and their children, and they are truly my greatest teachers and inspiration.
 So, I do a lot of listening and teach in a lot of different places.
-So, it became the consent lady by default, really so you know when I started having children.
-There was a woman and we were trying to figure out our schedules being with child care and I picked up the health education peace in our program that was about human sexuality and that was about 10 to 15 years ago.
-I'm in really started to specialize in that and then was approached to create a curriculum guide for documentaries films and the first When was the hunting grounds which is about sexual assault on college campuses and then sold with the movie about the sex trafficking of young girls.
-Trapped which is about trapped cause and then I consulted on Audrey and Daisy which is the documentary film about sexually assaulted high school girls and the social media exploitation that took place afterward.
-So, it garnered media attention which then put me out into the world and I started consulting more broadly across the United States.
+I became the consent lady by default, really.
+So, you know, when I started having children, there was a woman and we were trying to figure out our schedules being with child care, and I picked up the health education piece in our program that was about human sexuality, and that was about 10 to 15 years ago.
+I really started to specialize in that, and then was approached to create a curriculum guide for documentaries and films.
+The first one was The Hunting Ground, which is about sexual assault on college campuses, and then Sold, with the movie about the sex trafficking of young girls, Trapped, which is about trapped causes, and then I consulted on Audrey and Daisy, which is a documentary film about sexually assaulted high school girls and the social media exploitation that took place afterward.
+So, it garnered media attention, which then put me out into the world, and I started consulting more broadly across the United States.
 So, I've had the opportunity to know a lot of different schools in different states and work with kids in those schools as well.

-Christine Koh: Well, that's amazing and actually, you know, obviously it's the perfect segway to your book which is I have a copy here.
-I don't know how much this way, Sex, Teens, and Everything in Between and while I was just telling you before we hopped on.
-That it was like real life 101 reading your book.
-You know, I have a 15-year-old and also an 8-year-old and it covers so many things.
-I mean could send sexual harassment and assault, gender, porn, pleasure, bystander intervention.
-And I was also you know quite moved by the survivor’s stories and I was just curious about whether that was the inspiration into even writing the book, you know, just having all these stories with you all the time.
+Christine Koh: Well, that's amazing and actually, you know, obviously it's the perfect segue to your book, which is—I have a copy here, I don't know how much this weighs—Sex, Teens, and Everything in Between.
+While I was just telling you before we hopped on, it was like real life 101 reading your book.
+You know, I have a 15-year-old and also an 8-year-old, and it covers so many things.
+I mean, consent, sexual harassment and assault, gender, porn, pleasure, bystander intervention.
+And I was also, you know, quite moved by the survivor’s stories and I was just curious about whether that was the inspiration into even writing the book, you know, just having all these stories with you all the time.

 Christine Koh: Yeah, absolutely.
 I couldn't agree more to that.
-Well, since you are the consent lady, you know, that is actually one of the things I wanted to start and so let's talk about consent and setting the stage early which is just so important, you know I really like that in your book you wrote asking for consent is not something that has to be hard or awkward.
-It's a natural human expression of caring and concern for another person.
-So, what would you say are the best ways for parents to start this conversation early understanding that as parents were often coming to the conversations for the bog down by all these things like thinking of our kids as sexual beings or whatever it is?
+Well, since you are the Consent Lady, you know, that is actually one of the things I wanted to start, and so let's talk about consent and setting the stage early, which is just so important.
+You know, I really like that in your book you wrote, "Asking for consent is not something that has to be hard or awkward.
+It's a natural human expression of caring and concern for another person."
+So, what would you say are the best ways for parents to start this conversation early, understanding that as parents we're often coming to the conversation bogged down by all these things, like thinking of our kids as sexual beings or whatever it is?

-Shafia Zaloom: That's an added layer that it can complicate this because historically we separated sex from everything else.
-It seems and how we talk about it and how we teach kids about it, but it really is integral to our overall well-being.
-So, when they start to talk about let's say elementary school kids, I mean for me I have actually believed it starts when they start to talk.
-They learn about what is a nose or a knee or an elbow that we're also including all those body parts including genitalia using the correct words, you know.
-Really is about normalizing the conversation about sexuality and sexual well-being.
+Shafia Zaloom: That's an added layer that can complicate this, because historically we separated sex from everything else, it seems, in how we talk about it and how we teach kids about it, but it really is integral to our overall well-being.
+So, when they start to talk about, let's say, elementary school kids— I mean, for me, I actually believe it starts when they start to talk.
+They learn about what is a nose or a knee or an elbow, that we're also including all those body parts, including genitalia, using the correct words, you know.
+It really is about normalizing the conversation about sexuality and sexual well-being.
 Children, they don't have an erotic lens.
-That is developed later in life and in so much of the time, we project that into our, you know, thinking about this when we want to talk to him about it.
-And it just like true.
-So, with little kids, talking about space bubbles.
-So, you know how to honor and respect someone's face.
-How we treat each other matters, narrating emotional, narrating the emotional experience of people that were witness to especially with how our behavior impacts them, you know, things like that.
-Also teaching kids with language how to stick up for themselves, girl’s leadership as an amazing job at this with Sonny behavior. behavior brave body I contact.
+That is developed later in life, and so much of the time, we project that into our, you know, thinking about this when we want to talk to them about it, and it's just not true.
+So, with little kids, talking about space bubbles—so, you know, how to honor and respect someone's space.
+How we treat each other matters, narrating the emotional experience of people that we're witness to, especially with how our behavior impacts them, you know, things like that.
+Also teaching kids with language how to stick up for themselves—Girls Leadership does an amazing job at this with sunny behavior, brave body, eye contact.
 Expressing how we feel, giving kids the language to talk about feelings no matter what their gender.
 That's really how it starts.
 That’s what it looks like when they're little.
-Also asking good manners, show we care about people so I like to take the sex out of it for the little kids because that's appropriate and important and consensual work all the time in our lives.
-And I take your bike and go to the corner to buy a sandwich if I have your consent, I'm borrowing it.
+Also, asking—good manners show we care about people, so I like to take the sex out of it for little kids because that's appropriate and important, and consensual work happens all the time in our lives.
+If I take your bike and go to the corner to buy a sandwich, if I have your consent, I'm borrowing it.
 But if I don't, I'm stealing it.
-If I hit you and I have your consent we could be wrestling, boxing, playing.
-If I don't it could be assault and it really hurtful.
-You know French fries tend to be my signature tease and trying to talk to kids about this because everybody likes French fries.
+If I hit you and I have your consent, we could be wrestling, boxing, playing.
+If I don't, it could be assault and really hurtful.
+You know, French fries tend to be my signature tease in trying to talk to kids about this because everybody likes French fries.
 Do you like French fries?

 Christine Koh: Oh, I do.
-Yes, of course, that right.
+Yes, of course, that’s right.

-Shafia Zaloom: Yeah, to encourage ownership, bodily autonomy to give kids choice and that also reinforces that you honor her intuition, what her intuition is telling her in an embodied experience and that you're actually going to listen to her and respect her.
-Believe her when she that this is isn't right for her and that she needs alternatives and options.
+Shafia Zaloom: Yeah, to encourage ownership, bodily autonomy, to give kids choice, and that also reinforces that you honor her intuition, what her intuition is telling her, in an embodied experience, and that you're actually going to listen to her and respect her, believe her when she says that this isn't right for her and that she needs alternatives and options.

 Christine Koh: Yeah, definitely.
-So there's I read in your book that I admit I was like sure I have heard about this but I’ve not heard about this and so you talked about what I'd love for you to talk about is why yes means yes is better than no means no and I just not heard Yes means yes before and it's not a distinction that I would love for you to share a bit about that.
+So there's—I read in your book that I admit I was like, sure, I have heard about this, but I’ve not heard about this—and so you talked about what I'd love for you to talk about is why "yes means yes" is better than "no means no," and I just had not heard "yes means yes" before, and it's not a distinction that I would love for you to share a bit about.

 Christine Koh: Yeah, that completely makes sense.
 So thank you for that.
-We have a question, I wish you could hear me I have a little echo on my side, but can you hear me alright?
+We have a question—I wish you could hear me, I have a little echo on my side, but can you hear me all right?

-Christine Koh: Ok.
-We have a question and it is, what if. what if a grandparent is talking to a child about their weights were coming back to like body and you know, were innocent stuff and the parent doesn't feel that's appropriate to talk to them about weight at any age.
-How do you create?
-Basically, the question is how do you create boundaries, you know where the relative without making it a huge deal?
+Christine Koh: Okay.
+We have a question, and it is, what if a grandparent is talking to a child about their weight—so we're coming back to body and, you know, innocent stuff—and the parent doesn't feel that's appropriate to talk to them about weight at any age.
+How do you create—basically, the question is, how do you create boundaries, you know, with the relative without making it a huge deal?

-Christine Koh: Yeah, that's fantastic that you are also you know reinforcing that as parents.
-Like we're the ones who see our kids the most, you know, we are the ones who can like kind of keep gently reinforcing those messages.
-So we have a lot of agency and in you know, what happened.
-I mean like, of course even one comments, you know, we know that one comment can really sting.
+Christine Koh: Yeah, that's fantastic that you are also, you know, reinforcing that as parents.
+Like we're the ones who see our kids the most, you know, we are the ones who can kind of keep gently reinforcing those messages.
+So we have a lot of agency in, you know, what happens.
+I mean, like, of course even one comment—you know, we know that one comment can really sting.
 My older daughter had an issue with a coach and he made a comment about her body and I basically went over the deep end.
-I feel like it's a heartening thing that as parents when could just keep it in a shift of really positive way and that's a good thing.
+I feel like it's a heartening thing that as parents, we can just keep it in a shift of really positive way, and that's a good thing.

-Shafia Zaloom: Yeah, I mean even my pediatrician said to my something to my own daughter and I also went off the ship.
-But you can ways to diffuse without being demon or confrontational when you're witnessing this thing to diffuse the situation in front of your kid and then have the adult conversation you need to without person to follow up about you know, where you're coming from and and what's important and what your family's valuing in how do you want your kids to grow up?
-And to feel good about themselves.
+Shafia Zaloom: Yeah, I mean, even my pediatrician said something to my own daughter and I also went off the ship.
+But you can find ways to diffuse without being mean or confrontational when you're witnessing this thing, to diffuse the situation in front of your kid and then have the adult conversation you need to with that person to follow up about, you know, where you're coming from and what's important and what your family's values are in how you want your kids to grow up and to feel good about themselves.

-Christine Koh: And yeah, that's great idea.
-The person who ask that question says, awesome love that.
-It's not just to the grandparent but also to talk to the child and correct the message.
+Christine Koh: And yeah, that's a great idea.
+The person who asked that question says, "Awesome, love that.
+It's not just to the grandparent but also to talk to the child and correct the message."
 That was helpful.
-Ok, so I want to talk to you about porn.
-It has been oh my gosh this week alone.
-It has been all over the media.
-I don't know if you saw the Celine special purchase lost launched a podcast and it was the subject of her first episode.
-Just fascinating stuff and we need to see a lot of conversation about it here, you know people get really really, real about it.
-So in your opinion, what is one of the most active things parents can do to help please understand porn whether they're like seeking out-and-out intentionally or they stumble upon it accidentally.
-It's going to happen.
-Right?
+Okay, so I want to talk to you about porn.
+It has been—oh my gosh—this week alone, it has been all over the media.
+I don't know if you saw the Celine special—she launched a podcast and it was the subject of her first episode.
+Just fascinating stuff, and we see a lot of conversation about it here, you know, people get really, really real about it.
+So in your opinion, what is one of the most active things parents can do to help kids understand porn, whether they're seeking it out intentionally or they stumble upon it accidentally?
+It's going to happen, right?

-Shafia Zaloom: Part of it, depends on the age of your child and if you think they have been exposed or if they are seeking it out.
+Shafia Zaloom: Part of it depends on the age of your child and if you think they have been exposed or if they are seeking it out.
 Those are two very different things.
-So, if they're coming across that you can say, there's something on the Internet like you talk about all kinds of negativity on the Internet as well as positive, right?
-So, having that conversation with your child as a digital citizen about digital citizenship, how we use digital opportunities and devices as a tool and not just like the bigger world cyberspace are the digital world.
+So, if they're coming across that, you can say, "There's something on the Internet," like you talk about all kinds of negativity on the Internet as well as positive, right?
+So, having that conversation with your child as a digital citizen about digital citizenship, how we use digital opportunities and devices as a tool and not just like the bigger world—cyberspace or the digital world.
 There are positive things and negative things and things in between that can be confusing.
-So engaging conversation about what they may come across and how they might identify something that is negative and is not age-appropriate for them and then the positive stuff.
-You can also put of course, filters on your computers, kids will get to a certain age where they actually need to be able to for school have those listed but I've been engaging in these conversations and scaffolding that message across time.
-So they're prepared at that moment to understand, you know, what's appropriate and what isn't.
-If kids are seeking it out for and it is important not to shame them.
-It is important not to acknowledge and validate that it is normal and natural to be curious about porn, to be drawn to porn.
-It's so perasive, so accessible and so many kids are watching it.
-You know, or have come across it that we can't shame them about it cuz they'll just shut down and then that doesn't contribute to their sexual identity formation in any positive way.
-And then engage in dialogue, you know in the book.
-I have a whole chapter.
-I don't know if you read it in terms of ideas people the language and ways by which they can talk about forms.
-And what's real and what's not unfortunately porn has sort of become the default sex education of our country and people, because we are not teaching them and the way we were about things is to Google them.
-Kids come across that they're looking to try and figure out what sex is about by watching porn coz that's what's available.
-And you know the issue with that is that that's like looking, that's like watching the Fast and the Furious to learn how to drive.
+So, engage in conversation about what they may come across and how they might identify something that is negative and is not age-appropriate for them and then the positive stuff.
+You can also put, of course, filters on your computers—kids will get to a certain age where they actually need to be able to, for school, have those lifted—but I've been engaging in these conversations and scaffolding that message across time so they're prepared at that moment to understand, you know, what's appropriate and what isn't.
+If kids are seeking out porn, it is important not to shame them.
+It is important to acknowledge and validate that it is normal and natural to be curious about porn, to be drawn to porn.
+It's so pervasive, so accessible, and so many kids are watching it, you know, or have come across it, that we can't shame them about it because they'll just shut down and then that doesn't contribute to their sexual identity formation in any positive way.
+And then engage in dialogue—you know, in the book, I have a whole chapter, I don't know if you read it, in terms of ideas for people, the language and ways by which they can talk about porn.
+And what's real and what's not.
+Unfortunately, porn has sort of become the default sex education of our country, and people, because we are not teaching them, and the way we learn about things is to Google them.
+Kids come across that—they're looking to try and figure out what sex is about by watching porn because that's what's available.
+And, you know, the issue with that is that that's like watching The Fast and the Furious to learn how to drive.
 Like watching Transformers to learn about physics.
-You know, and that is not, it's a very narrow representation of sexuality.
+You know, and that is not—it's a very narrow representation of sexuality.
 It's for entertainment purposes, not educational purposes.
-It is in many ways tactual not consensual.
-That it doesn't include a lot of important safe sexuality and practices.
-Very normative in the high-speed internet for, the clickbait is notorious for being misogynistic and violence against women that's exaggerated response.
+It is in many ways not consensual.
+It doesn't include a lot of important, safe sexuality and practices.
+Very normative in the high-speed Internet porn, the clickbait is notorious for being misogynistic and violence against women that's an exaggerated response.
 So you don't want to unload on your kid and dump all this stuff and talk about all this negativity but start to collect moments.
-It's the value of these small victories where you look for, you heightened your awareness opportunity to insert a value to have this conversation to drop a couple sentences about your observation of it and then to move on.
-Do this over time and build upon your message?
+It's the value of these small victories where you look for, you heighten your awareness of opportunity to insert a value, to have this conversation, to drop a couple sentences about your observation of it and then to move on.
+Do this over time and build upon your message.
 And I think that's really the most effective.

 Christine Koh: Yeah.